 I am a first year PhD researcher at the University of Warwick.
-My research is supervised by Claudia Stein and Giorgio Riello, and kindly funded through History Departmental funding.
+My research is supervised by Claudia Stein and Mathew Tompson, and kindly funded through History Departmental funding.

 The thesis is currently proceeding under the working title: ‘‘All those who are qualified by ability and attainment’: Economics and Equality in Post-war British Higher Education, 1945-1970’.